Jane-byte-der/diploma-AI-security-/README.md

 # Development of Methodological Recommendations for the Integration of Artificial Intelligence Technologies into an Information Security Management System

-This repository contains the supplementary materials for a thesis on integrating AI into Information Security Management Systems (ISMS).
-The core component is a Jupyter Notebook designed for data analysis and anomaly detection in privileged user behavior.
+This repository contains the materials developed during the Bachelor's thesis on integrating Artificial Intelligence into Information Security Management Systems (ISMS).
+It includes an analytical module based on Jupyter Notebook implementing anomaly detection algorithms, a Flask web application providing interactive access to the functionality, as well as synthetic test data, scripts, charts, and complete documentation.
+Detailed structure and setup instructions are provided in the relevant sections.

 ## 🔬 Research Overview
 - **Objective:** Develop a novel methodology for integrating AI into security operations.